sbenstewart/sms-delfva/README.md

-# delfva
+# sms-delfva
-Democracy through an ELection using a Fair Voting Algorithm
+SMS to save Democracy through an ELection using a Fair Voting Algorithm